Last Remains: Main story

-Spider-Man fights against Kindred, remembering that Kindred killed Mendel Storm and Mysterio, and revived Sin-Eater.
-Spider-Man is angry that Kindred desecrated the corpses of his loved ones, and manages to gain an upper hand by punching through Kindred's chest.
-But Kindred uses his tendrils to surprise Spider-Man, and brutalizes him before sending him in front of the Brooklyn Bridge where he sees the possessed spider-heroes causing mass havoc.
+Spider-Man fights against Kindred, who brutalizes him with his tendrils before sending him in front of the Brooklyn Bridge, where he sees the possessed spider-heroes causing havoc.
 Spider-Man sees Spider-Gwen about to throw Miles Morales off the bridge, and starts begging to Kindred.
-Spider-Man says his friends didn't do anything, and that if Kindred lets them go he can have him.
+Spider-Man says his friends did not do anything, and that if Kindred lets them go he can have him.
 Kindred agrees, freeing the spider heroes but snapping Spider-Man's neck.
+Spider-Man has a dream about the day Harry Osborn returned from Europe and encounters Kindred, who reveals his identity as Harry to him.